BTO Youth’s Equipment Donation Scheme reaches 2,300 young people

 We are sometimes fortunate enough to receive feedback from participants, which we will always try to pass on to donors, to show them the positive impact their donation has made.

 Thank you so much for donating equipment for Aneeshwar.
 He really loved them all and he has started to use them for the first time at his favourite place, Bempton Cliffs.
-He was trying to spot Puffins, other birds and mainly he was able to see Albatross very closely with binoculars.
+He was trying to spot Puffins, other birds and mainly he was able to see the Black-browed Albatross very closely with binoculars.
 It was a treat to see his joy and enthusiasm towards the birds.

 Who is eligible for EDS?